mikegore1000/SimpleEventStore/README.md

 ## Persistence Engines
 SES supports the following
-- Azure DocumentDB
+- Azure Cosmos DB
 - In Memory

 All persistence engines run the same test scenarios to ensure feature parity.
-At present only the DocumentDB persistence engine should be considered for production usage.
+At present only the Cosmos DB persistence engine should be considered for production usage.

 ## Usage